rmorshea/pybooster/README.md

 ## Mixing Async and Sync Providers

 To mix async and sync providers, the highest order dependent function must be async.
-So, in the example below, the fact that the sync `provide_message` function depends on the async `provide_recipient` function works because `print_message` (the highest order dependent function) is async:
+So, in the example below, that highest order dependent async function is `print_message`.
+The fact that `print_message` is async is what allows the sync `provide_message` function to depend on the async `provide_recipient` function:

 ```python
 import asyncio